Materials-Consortia/OPTIMADE/optimade.rst

     Note: the specification by this field of whether the defined property can be :val:`null` or not MUST match the value of the :field:`type` field.
     If :val:`null` values are allowed, that field must be a list where the string :val:`"null"` is the second element.

+  - :field:`response-default-level`: String
+    Expresses if an implementation of this property is required or not to include or exclude it in responses when not specifically requested.
+    This field SHOULD only appear in an :field:`x-optimade-requirements` that is at the outermost level of a Property Definition, as the meaning of its inclusion on other levels is not defined.

+    The string MUST be one of the following:

+    - :val:`must`: the defined property MUST be included in responses unless specifically excluded.
+    - :val:`should`: the defined property SHOULD be included in responses unless specifically excluded.
+    - :val:`may`: it is OPTIONAL for the implementation to include the defined property in responses or not.
+    - :val:`should not`: the defined property SHOULD NOT be included in responses unless specifally requested.
+    - :val:`must not`: the defined property MUST NOT be included in responses unless specifially requested.

+    Omitting the field is equivalent to :val:`may`.

 Property Definition keys from JSON Schema
 -----------------------------------------